Doji Candlestick Pattern: A Step-by-Step Guide ( PDF )

 The following drawing displays us perfect dragonfly Doji example.
 Note that the long lower tail means that supply and demand forces are approaching a balanced state and that the trend direction may reverse soon.

-Is Dragonfly Doji bullish or bearish ?
+Is Dragonfly Doji bullish or bearish pattern ?

 You can visually notice that the dragonfly Doji pattern created a bullish reversal signal on the chart.
 In other words, demand and support locate near this formation.
 Consequently, when a dragonfly Doji occurs at the bottom of a downtrend, this is perceived as a bullish reversal signal.
 In short, a dragonfly Doji pattern with a long lower wick conducts us that a strong buying pressure overwhelms the area.
 Also, this means that the price has probably tested a previous supporting area that experienced rejection from it.